SashaPatsel/coding-drills/w8_d1/04-minion-productivity/README.md

 In addition to being given data on all the minions, you are also given a number.
 This number represents the id of the minion in question.

-Your job is to return the overall productivity points for the minion in question added to the sum of the productivity of all that minion's subordinates.
+Your job is to return the overall productivity points for the minion in question added to the sum of the productivity of all that minion's DIRECT subordinates.

 ## Example